Understanding Investment Returns: ROI, Annualised, and Real

 It combines the change in an investment's value with any income it paid, such as dividends or interest — a fuller picture than price change alone.

 An investment return only means something when you know how it was measured.
 ROI is a quick snapshot, annualised return makes comparison fair, real return strips out inflation, and total return counts the income too.
-Ask those questions of any return you are shown, and a headline number can no longer mislead you.
+Ask those questions of any return you are shown — and check what fees and tax will take before it reaches you — and a headline number can no longer mislead you.